est31/leaftest/README.md

     -imagemagick
     -minetestmapper

+Note that you need a minetestmapper which supports precise node coordinates, the official minetestmapper doesn't support it (yet), but the one linked above does.<br/>
 If you want to host the map on the world wide web, you'll need a web server.

 ### Running the mapper script